The Woman King: Development

 In early 2018, the commercial success of the superhero movie Black Panther, which featured a fictionalized version of the Agojie, further motivated the crew to move forward with the project.
 In March 2018, Davis and Lupita Nyong'o were announced to star; Nyong'o's role was ultimately played by Thuso Mbedu.
+Lupita dropped out after learning about Dahomey's "legacy of violence."
 Prince-Bythewood read the screenplay once it was completed and came on board to direct, and in 2020, The Woman King was greenlit with a $50 million budget.

 Prince-Bythewood referenced epic films like The Last of the Mohicans (1992), Braveheart (1995), and Gladiator (2000) as influences.
 Her background in sports gave her a perspective on the realism of fight scenes.
 In crafting the story, she sought for the women to be multi-faceted in both their fighting ability and their emotional reactions.
 She worked with production designer Akin McKenzie to learn about the Agojie.
 Their research included books, out-of-print texts, photographs, and writings by Princeton professor Leonard Wantchekon.
 "The biggest eye-opener," she said, "was how much misinformation there is about these women and this culture, given that so much of their history was written from the colonizer's point of view.
 So it was really about separating the texts that were from that point of view, which were so disparaging and disrespectful, from the truth."

-For four months before the shoot, the cast performed 90 minutes a day of weight lifting with trainer Gabriela Mclain, followed by three and a half hours of fight training with stunt coordinator Danny Hernandez, which included running, martial arts, and working with swords and spears.
+For four months before the shoot, the cast performed 90 minutes a day of weight lifting with trainer Gabriela Mclain, followed by three-and-a-half hours of fight training with stunt coordinator Danny Hernandez, which included running, martial arts, and working with swords and spears.
 Davis was inspired by pro boxer Claressa Shields.